ryqndev/learn-ryqn-dev/src/content/tutorial/intro-to-data-visualization/python/plotly/README.md

 There isn't much work needed here when we're using the built-in data sets.
 However, if you're creating your own data set from your own research, you'll likely need to clean it up by removing outliers and whatnot.

-### Formatting the data
+### Choosing our idea

-Once have a data set, we need to decide what story we're going to tell with our visualizations.
+Once we have a data set, we need to decide what story we're going to tell with our visualizations.
 When I print out the gapminder data set, I can see that it contains information regarding countries and their population sizes, GDPs, and life expectancies as they change over time.

+At this point, it's time to tap into your own creativity and think critically about what connections you could make with your data set.

-I suddenly have this idea that I think it would be cool if I could see the change in population growth over time for ALL countries.
-I now need to figure out how to format my data to make this type of visualization possible.
+For our example here, we'll try to show the change in population growth over time for ALL countries.
+Now, we need to choose the right type of visualization that will do this data justice.

-To do this, I need to keep track of three distinct values (most 2d charts only have two): the country, the year, and the population size.
-Now the fun part, I need to figure out which type of chart would allow me to tell this story of population sizes for various countries over time.

 ### Choosing the right chart

-Let's think back to our goal: we want to see how countries' population sizes have changed over time.
-How can we represent population size over time?
-Well, we can do a basic line plot and do a separate line for each country.

 To pick the best chart for the job, we should first figure out what [charts are available](https://plotly.com/python/getting-started/#overview) for us to use in the plotly library.
 I screenshotted a bunch of them for you here: